EngineerMark/habbo/README.md

 Goal is to make it fully in NodeJS, using a single front-end and backend.
 All retro software out there is either still flash-based, or breaks at every step of installation.

+The game client itself will be made in Unity and built to WebGL.

 No promises though.